 A Systematic Approach to Growth Analysis

 John Richardson, president of BHH, and Carter Newell, a marine biologist, formed the team that tackled this problem.
 No strangers to either ocean flows or shellfish physiology, the two have worked with computer modeling since the 1980s and operate their own shellfish farms off the coast of Maine.
 Clients of theirs include commercial growers’ groups in Virginia, Connecticut, Washington State and British Columbia.

 The duo’s first project involved modeling bottom-culture farming techniques.
 The two analysts used a numerical modeling approach to identify culture sites that would support growth of the greatest number of shellfish.
 Since this type of analysis involved working with the combined parameters of both food consumption and fluid flow, they needed an advanced computing capability that was easy to use.

 Computational fluid dynamics (CFD) computer programs are designed to simulate fluid flow in three dimensions and are sold by at least a dozen commercial companies.
 All such codes can predict the movement of particulate (nutrient) matter in the water, but calculating the interaction of the food particles with the shellfish, and doing so efficiently, narrowed the options down to FLOW-3D.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 This software’s ability to model flows through porous media, as well as its easily customizable structure, made it the cost-effective choice.